 Vermont Assistance and Financial Aid Programs.

-Find how to get financial help in all cities and counties in Vermont, including in Burlington.
+Find how to get financial help in all cities and counties in Vermont listed below, including in Burlington.
 A number of programs can help with paying expenses, including rent, heating bills, food, and free health clinics.
 Government agencies and non-profits offer grants to help pay bills of low to moderate income Vermont families.

 Economic Services Division (ESD)

 This is an organization that can help residents meet their basic needs.
 It coordinates government resources such as Essential Person, Reach Up, 3SquaresVT, and Fuel Assistance.
 Call 1-800-479-6151

 Families and individuals who are faced with an emergency may qualify for help.
 You will need to contact your local community action agency, but the program can provide assistance with basic living needs such as utilities and heating fuel, personal items, food, and housing.
 The service is fairly broad it what it can help with.